Mahesh-1824/CS621-Logic-and-Applications/Readme.md

-Intial requirements :
-Need to have python3 and z3 solver installed in our PC

-To run a question run the following commands
-In windows - python filename.py
-In Linux - python3 filename.py

-For question 1:

-For question 2 :
-Input is taken from 2.txt file
-The names of vertices in line 1
-In the following lines give the vertices who has edge between them (one pair in one line)
+# Readme

+This repository contains Python scripts for solving three different questions using the Z3 solver.
+Before running the scripts, ensure that you have Python 3 and the Z3 solver installed on your PC.

+## Initial Requirements

+To run the provided Python scripts, you need to have Python 3 and the Z3 solver installed on your computer.
+You can run the scripts as follows:

+- In Windows: `python filename.py`
+- In Linux: `python3 filename.py`

+## Question 1

+## Question 2

+This script reads input data from a file named `2.txt`.
+The file format is as follows:

+- Line 1: Names of vertices separated by spaces.
+- Subsequent lines: Pairs of vertices with an edge between them, one pair per line.

-Sample Input:
+### Sample Input (2.txt):
 A B C D
 A B
 A C